DakuwoN/DakuwoN/README.md

 - 👋 Hi, I’m @DakuwoN (Matthew McCane)
 - 👀 I’m interested in ...
 Software Engineering
-- 🌱 I’m currently learning ...
-Front End Web Development (Udacity) and Data Structures and Algorithms (Educative.io)
+- 🌱 I’m currently learning ... as a Fellow Full Stack student @ foundation.dev
 - 💞️ I’m looking to collaborate on ...
 Software Engineering
 - 📫 How to reach me ... matthewleemccane@gmail.com